 Loch Awe

-St Conan’s Kirk sits on the shore of Loch Awe, Scotland’s longest Loch.
+Loch Awe, Scotland’s longest fresh water Loch.
 As well a creating amazing views to and from St Conan’s, there is a lot to see and do on Loch Awe.

 Loch Awe Geography

-The level of Lochawe is affected by the River Orchy which drains a large area of West Scotland all the way to Rannoch Moor and flows into the North east end of Loch Awe.
+The level of Loch Awe is affected by the Rivers Orchy and Lochy which drain a large area of West Scotland all the way to Rannoch Moor and flows into the North east end of Loch Awe.
 The outflow is through the Pass of Brander into the River Awe.
 There is a barrage that diverts water to the Inverawe hydro scheme generating up to 30.5 Mw of electricity.

 Loch Awe is home to Cruachan Hydro scheme.
 This amazing plant pumps the water from Loch Awe several hundred metres up to a small Loch below Ben Cruachan where it is stored and can allowed to flow back to Loch Awe to generate power when needed.
 A visitor centre allows access to the giant cavern that houses the generators.
 Loch Awe is so big the level of Loch Awe only changes by 25mm (one inch) when filling or empty the high level reservoir.